marcocunha/smart-home/docs/index.md

 Why **Alberto**?
 Just because I think it is a funny name and sounds appropriate for a smart-home assistant/butler name 😁

-The best way to discover new ideas and understand how they work, is by [looking into the code][github-url], copying-pasting parts of my configuration and adjusting it to your needs.
+The best way to understand how everything works, is by [checking the source code][github-url].

 ## What's inside?